TheoLvs/westworld/README.md

 *The name is of course inspired by the TV series Westworld, which is actually a gigantic multi-agent simulation system.*

+# Documentation
+Documentation is available locally in docs folder or online at https://theolvs.github.io/westworld

 # Repo structure

 ```